modJordan/modJordan/README.md

 <ins><strong>𝔸𝕓𝕠𝕦𝕥 𝕞𝕖</strong></ins> Hey there!
 I'm a creative, driven, and infinitely curious coder.
 If my code was a costume, it would be a one-of-a-kind cosplay I crafted from scratch (yep, I make those!).

 Dive deep into my repositories and you'll see my love for JavaScript, C#, and HTML/CSS.
-After all, there's no design dream too big for the frontend, especially if you're willing to troubleshoot!
+After all, there's no design dream too big for frontend, especially if you're willing to fight on!

 While not crafting pixel-perfect designs or slinging code, you'll catch me immersed in an FPS or RPG game.
 Currently, I'm on a mission crafting an HTML and JavaScript-based pixel RPG.
 Stay tuned!